Close

 • Be sure they understand where they can turn for help if someone or something is bothering them — at home, at school or on the bus.
 This includes other trusted adults if you are not available, whether it be a teacher or counselor at school or a bus driver if they are off school property.

 • Equip them with the necessary skills to deal with bullies.
 Consult resources such as StopBullying.gov, which is aimed at helping children, youth and adults deal with bullying behavior.
-You can also get ideas and help from Bullying is a Pain in the Brain.
+You can also get ideas and help from Bullying Is a Pain in the Brain.

 • Engage with fellow students through the Youth Sponsorship Program at your installation’s youth center.
 Your school liaison or youth programs director can connect your child to youth programs staff and children of the same age to help widen their social support network.